andrewchambers/bupstash/README.md

 # archivist

-archivist is a secure data store for anything ranging from mission critical data to personal data.
+archivist is a secure data store for use cases ranging from business critical data archiving, to small scale personal data collections.

 - Secure offline master keys, data can't be decrypted without them. [see how]